Viva Texas Film Festival kicks off in DeLeon Plaza

 Motorcycles shredded asphalt in front of DeLeon Plaza while partygoers left painted footprints on a colorful piece of art.

-The Viva Texas Film Festival kickoff party welcomed guests of all ages to downtown Victoria on Friday afternoon.
+The Viva Texas Film Festival kickoff party welcomed guests of all ages to downtown Victoria on Friday evening.

 The Denver-based Breaker Boyz Krue performed all sorts of motorcycle stunts for an audience who would later enjoy “Americana,” which features several bikes.
 The stunt crew is featured in the film.